Akshay024/Reddit-Post-Comments-Analysis/README.md

 # Reddit-Post-Comments-Analysis

 This repository consist of the comments analysis of reddit [post](https://www.reddit.com/r/AskALiberal/comments/vc67on/do_you_think_black_politics_are_treated_as/) .
-The purpose of this repo is to learn about the various text analysis
+The purpose of this repo is to learn about the various techniques of text analysis

 **References**
   - Reddit scrapping : https://praw.readthedocs.io/en/stable/index.html